- Search The Registry

 - Creating Support

 *Edward J. Roye was born on this date in 1815.
 He was a Black businessman and politician.

 Born in a little house on what is now Mount Vernon Road in Newark, Ohio, he was educated in Newark schools, but nothing much is known of his early years.
 In 1822, his father sold his Newark property and went to Illinois, leaving Edward and his mother behind.
 In 1829, his father left all his property acquired in Illinois to his son Edward.
-Young Roye became a barber and in 1832 he was enrolled in Ohio University in Athens.
+Young Roye became a barber, and in 1832 he was enrolled at Ohio University in Athens.

 The Encyclopedia of African American Heritage

 Copyright 1997, Facts on File, Inc. New York